 Previously I had been travelling with my girlfriend, who had at this point become my ex-girlfriend.
 I knew we were on the same-ish schedule, but when we boarded the train and she was sitting not just in the same carriage, but in the next row of seats, it became apparent this was going to be quite a border crossing.

-It’s never a good idea to cross any international border with drugs on your person, so Shane and I took the remaining 4 valium we each had, and wobbled back to our seats.
 At the border we were awoken by some other passengers, or guards, I don’t recall.
 Dazed we hauled our bags onto the dark station platform, and through to security.
 The guards pulled up Shane on his overdue visa, and took him into a side room.
 They wanted a bribe to let him through, I overhead him casually tell the guards ‘I don’t have any money with me’, they said ‘okay’ and let him on his way.
 Surprisingly easy.

 Upon slowly re-alighting the train, I dozed off and awoke in China.
 It was the early morning, but a sticky anticipation hung in the air.
 Lu, a Chinese girl we met on the train helped us work out where a hotel was, nobody seemed to speak any English here, I loved it.

 From there on out China kept getting better and better.
 It was the last month of my travels and I was determined to make this count even more than the previous half year.
 Nanning is a city which the guidebooks play down to be a mere stop through from Vietnam into China.
 To me, it was a city which let the imagination run wild, anything and everything seemed to happen on the streets here, the back streets were full of colour, smells, and sounds.
 Chinese text shouted at us everywhere, at night the city turned to sin.
 It didn’t feel wrong to hit the clubs here.